 “Large data sets allow you to tease apart what’s real and what’s rumor,” says Kohane.

 An area of particular interest to Manrai is a common test known as estimated glomerular filtration rate, or eGFR.
 The test measures circulating creatinine, a metabolic waste product, and uses it to calculate kidney function.
-More creatinine suggests the kidneys aren’t filtering well—unless the patient is Black, female, or elderly.
+More creatinine suggests the kidneys aren’t filtering well—unless the patient is Black, male, or young.
 In those cases, slightly higher levels are considered normal.
 Why the race correction?
 It stems from a statistical analysis that found that Black individuals had greater measured kidney function at the same creatinine levels, age, and sex as non-Black people, explains Manrai.
 Some proposed that this was due to higher muscle mass—but that common hypothesis lacks evidence.
 Manrai and colleagues are using machine learning to investigate other ways to accurately estimate eGFR without using race.
 These approaches simultaneously consider environmental context, blood and urine biomarkers, and specific metabolites, he says.

 “Declining to study racism risks sounding like it’s not a scholarly subject or something worth changing.”